 Attorney Snure reported he would agree that everyone would like to avoid the time and expense of going before the BRB.
-He stated if there's a general good-faith consensus of the council, that they would be agreeable to a three-year agreement in which the District would be made whole, as follows: a 1/3 reduction in year one; another 1/3 reduction in year three; and zero in year 4, the Board would have no objections to the non-precedence things.
+He stated if there's a general good-faith consensus of the council, that they would be agreeable to a three-year agreement in which the District would be made whole, as follows: a 1/3 reduction in year one; another 1/3 reduction in year two; another 1/3 reduction in year three; and zero in year 4, the Board would have no objections to the non-precedence things.